Gender Identity Part Two:A Clinicians Guide to Assessment and Treatment With Transgender and Non-Binary Youth

 It is clear that this population has unique clinical needs and those needs are best met with approaches that are informed by the most current standards of practice.

 This training will discuss current assessment and treatment for the common mental health issues encountered when working with transgender and non-binary youth and their families.
-This will include discussion of intake assessment techniques, mental health counseling approaches, understanding and addressing transphobia, and the role of the mental health counselor in working with trans* youth and their families.
+This will include discussion of counseling intake assessment techniques, mental health counseling approaches, understanding and addressing transphobia, and the role of the mental health counselor in working with trans* youth and their families.

 Following this training the participants will be able to: